PanosGor/Housing-Price-Prediciton-model/README.md

 # Housing-Price-Prediciton-model
-This is a ML regression model that predicts housing prices in California
+This is a ML regression model made in Python that predicts housing prices in California

 ## Introduction